-1 cai i ~
+Year 1 С HPW

 Session 1

-LIBS0815 Economics of Information 4 2
+LIBS0815 Economics of Information

-LIBOARA Systems Files and Database Systems 6 3
+Systems 4 2

-LIBS0823 Elective++ Files and Database Systems 6 3
+LIBS0823 Files and Database Systems 6 3

-Elective++ 0 3
+Elective++ 6 3

 Session 2

 LIBS0816 Information Processing

 Technology 4 2

 Elective++ 6 3

 Year 2

 Session 1

 LIBS0820 Diffusion and Dissemination of

 Information 4 2

-LIB\$0821 Human Computer Interface
+LIBS0821 Human Computer Interface

 Design+ 6 3

 Session 2

 LIBS0817 Information Storage and

 Retrieval Systems 6 3

 LIBS0822 Operations Research 6 3

 Full Year

 LIBS0901 Project Report (Major)++ 6 3

-+ Prerequisite L
++ Prerequisite L. IBS0823.

-ly choose either LIBS0901 or two elec

-can be other ML ib degree subjects or graduate subject s off ered by

-++ Students may choose either LIBS0901 or two electives which can be other MLib degree subjects or graduate subjects offered yanother school or department.
+++ Students may choose either LIBS0901 or two electives which can be other MLib degree subjects or graduate subjects offered by another school or department.
 Approval for enrolment must be obtained from the Head of School of Information, Library and Archive Studies as well as the Head of the School in which the other subjects are offered.